How much time will my tamariki spend on a computer?

 "I have concerns about the amount of time in class spent on devices verses time spent on fine motor skills"

-Your child will be developing their gross and fine motor skills as they participate in a range of activities across the curriculum and as they play games at home and school.
+Your tamariki will be developing their gross and fine motor skills as they participate in a range of activities across the curriculum and as they play games at home and school.
 The arts and physical education are still important parts of our curriculum, and provide numerous opportunities for development of motor skills.